PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_fb_refactor8.md

 three multi-occurrence owner contracts and bounded-store inventory, then validate, document, commit, and push.
 Never create, update, or reopen a pull request.

+## Layout pass-set 1 quantized cleanup implementation

+The three consecutive mapping results now use stable `cleanup.layout_pass_set_1.*` quantized records.
+Their outer guard, owner expressions, adjacency, and composite boundaries remain unchanged.
+No defaults existed.
+The bounded store now covers 71 phase IDs.

+The first architecture run reported two failures in stale adjacent-boundary assertions that assumed every direct owner had an `ast.Name` outer call.
+Both now unwrap and verify the exact owner nested in the phase record.
+The targeted correction is `2 passed in 2.20s`; production behavior was not implicated.

+Validation completed sequentially under core-only `uv`:

+- direct affected contracts: `10 passed in 0.95s`;
+- synthetic core runtime contracts: `55 passed in 1.01s`;
+- broader affected contracts: `273 passed in 6.62s`;
+- lowerer architecture contracts: `258 passed in 16.61s`;
+- targeted Ruff, bytecode compilation, and whitespace checks: passed.

+No root-model conversion was required because only observation destinations changed and the runtime suite exercises the guarded path.
+After committing and pushing, keep composite results outside the mapping store and retain the 71/128 capacity audit when choosing the next family.
+Never create, update, or reopen a pull request.